rodrigobarrela/rodrigobarrela.github.io/_pages/about.md

 I am a third-year PhD Candidate at Nova School of Business and Economics in Carcavelos, Portugal.

-My research fields are Labor Economics and Macroeconomics.
-I am currently interested in exploring topics such as wage cyclicality, inequality, and monospony power using Portuguese administrative data.
+My main research field is Labor Economics.
+I am currently interested in exploring topics such as wage cyclicality, inequality, and monospony power using large datasets, such as Portuguese administrative data.

-Previously, I was at the European Central Bank, in the Supply Side, Labour Markets and Surveillance division of DG-Economics.
+Previously, I was a Research Analyst at the European Central Bank's Supply Side, Labour Markets and Surveillance division of DG-Economics.
 I have also worked at the Bank of Portugal as a Research Assistant.

 Feel free to drop me an email at rodrigo.barrela [at] novasbe.pt.